|Click here to open the actual interactive map, because the new Google Maps suck ass.|

 Wilshire Blvd and Vermont Ave., Koreatown

 What's with the construction?
 It's a 30- and 25- story highrise mixed-use apartment development called "The Vermont" by J.H.
-Snyder Co. which is slated to open next year.
+Snyder Co. which is slated to open sometime this year.
 It's Metro-accessible, but who the hell can afford the rents for this place?

 Various locations along Wilshire Blvd between Vermont and Crenshaw